jenting/longhorn/enhancements/20210525-async-pull-backups.md

    - The `backup list` command includes listing all backup volumes and the backups and read these config.
      We'll change the `backup list` behavior to perform list only, but not read the config.
    - Add a new `backup inspect-volume` command to support read backup volume config.
-   - Add a new `backup config-metadata` command to support get config metadata.
+   - Add a new `backup head` command to support get config metadata.
 2. Create a BackupTarget CRD _backuptargets.longhorn.io_ to save the backup target URL, credential secret, and poll interval.
 3. Create a BackupVolume CRD _backupvolumes.longhorn.io_ to save to backup volume config.
 4. Create a Backup CRD _backups.longhorn.io_ to save the backup config.